fieldinsights/AIQJSBridge/README.md

 ## License

-AIQCoreLib-RACExtensions is available under the MIT license.
+AIQJSBridge is available under the MIT license.
 See the LICENSE file for more info.